What is residential sober living?

 The length of stay in a sober living facility is determined on a case-by-case basis.
 Some people may only need to stay for a month, while others will need to stay for a year or longer.
 The Grove Recovery provides Sober Living in Santa Ana.

 When can I move into a sober living home?
+Sober Living in a Residence

 Sober living homes typically serve as a transition point between long-term rehab and normal life.
 So, most people who enter sober living facilities have already finished a rehab program, but that’s not always the case.
 For example, depending on what your rehab program entails, you may be able to move into a sober living house while receiving long-term care.